Updated: March 2019

 When To Tan

 I will let you know how long the self tanners I use below last, but I put on self tanner once a week, on Thursday evenings.
-This gives me the chance to shower after tennis league and then when I shower again in the morning or Friday after work, my tan is ready for the weekend (Spray tan at least 24 hours in advance of your event-NOT the day of)!
+This gives me the chance to shower in the evening, apply tanner, and then when I shower again in the morning or Friday after work, my tan is ready for the weekend (Spray tan at least 24 hours in advance of your event-NOT the day of)!
 If you are afraid you’re too dark-don’t shower no matter what!
 You will fade when you shower after waiting, I promise.
 If you shower too early, you’ll streak and have water spots.
 I also revolve using self tanner/spray tanning around when I wash my sheets.
 Do not plan on sleeping with anything light colored right after use.
-In fact, I put a towel on my pillowcase.
+In fact, I put a towel on my pillowcase if I get a spray tan.

 I’m sure you’ve seen St. Tropez all over the internet and magazines winning best self tanner awards.
 This continues to be my go-to.
 This is what I use every Thursday.
 I apply with my mitt all over my body.
 This leaves my skin streak-free and is instant; however, it does continue to develop throughout the next few hours.
 I like to put on two layers of this, sometimes three on my legs.
-I would say this lasts 5-7 days on my body, 3 days for my face.
-I apply on my face more frequently.
+I would say this lasts 5-7 days on my body.
 I would recommend this to skin types that are fair-medium-or naturally tan.
 If you have olive skin or freckly skin, this is going to look un-natural.
 This is also a higher price point (about $50 for the large bottle), but the bottle lasts me 4-6 months, which is cheaper than getting regular spray tans.
 Right now, you can get the St. Tropez self tanner HERE on the Nordstrom sale in a package deal!

 L’Oreal Self Tanning Towelettes